-Assessment is a combination of traditional essays and written examinations together with creative projects, portfolios and performance.
+Assessment is a combination of creative projects, portfolios, essays, and performance.
 For example, in our Shakespeare and Selected Dramatists of his Time module, student creative work recently included film and radio adaptations, musical compositions, painting, sculpture and photography inspired by Shakespeare's texts.

 As a student on our English degrees, you will have the opportunity to spend your third year at one of our partner institutions in Europe, China or the USA.
 You will then return to Warwick to complete your fourth and final year of your degree.